School TypeSecondaryInspection RatingOutstandingGender

 According to its KHDA report Jumeirah College provides an Outstanding quality of education for its students - something it has achieved consistently since inspections began.
 The school places a strong emphasis on academic and personal development - acknowledged by parents in school feedback.
 This is something to take note of if your child is not so academically focused.

 Academically this is a school that delivers.
-GEMS Education has stopped publishing the performance in external examinations - but for some reason those for JC are still available.
-The school does very, very well.
+GEMS Education as a group has stopped publishing the performance in external examinations - but those for JC are still available.
+That it is able to do so is very good news for it.
+Jumeirah College does very well indeed.

 In 2015, 206 students sat the GCSE examination from JC in 2015, and over 6 out of 10 grades were A*/A. 60.4 percent of students gained 5 or more A*/A grades, and 30.1% achieved 8 or more A*/A grades.
 The school exceeded the UK A* average by 20.9%, the UK A*-A average by 42.2% and UK A*-C average by 31.4%.
 Thirty of its students gained straight A*/A grades